 Welcome!
-I’m April, and I write YA fantasy novels where hope thrives and good always triumphs over evil.
+I’m April, and I write YA fantasy novels where hope thrives and good always triumphs.

-I still love to read novels, but now I also write them for the reader who needs a safe escape and proof that hope isn’t lost, like I did back then.
+I still love to read novels, but now I also write them for the reader who needs an escape or proof that hope isn’t lost, like I did back then.
 The unexpected chosen one who grows to fulfill their destiny?
 Oh yes, please.
 Happily-ever-after endings?
 Aw, yeah, that’s the stuff.
 Star-crossed lovers who never give up? *swoon*

 I have a BA in Professional Writing and am currently a member of Hope*Writers.
 In my twenties I worked as an editorial assistant for a national publisher and then as a production editor for a small magazine, but moving to Japan and having babies ended that chapter.